nosco/hx/README.md

 ## Hiccup forms & compiler behavior

-`hx` makes several default decisions about how hiccup and components should be written.
+`hx.hiccup` makes several default decisions about how hiccup and components should be written.